Amu612/Portfolio/README.md

 A modern, interactive portfolio built to showcase my journey as an **AI/ML Engineer**, **Full-Stack Developer**, and **two-time Smart India Hackathon Finalist**.
 The portfolio combines immersive UI, 3D graphics, smooth animations, and a scalable backend to present projects, research, achievements, and technical expertise in a premium product experience.

-The application is designed with a clean, futuristic aesthetic inspired by modern technology products while maintaining excellent performance, accessibility, and responsiveness across all devices.
+The application is designed with a clean, futuristic aesthetic inspired by modern technology products while maintaining good performance, accessibility, and responsiveness across all devices.

 ---